zimicjs/zimic/README.md

 ### `HttpInterceptor`

-HTTP interceptors provide the main API to handle matched HTTP requests and return mock responses.
-The methods, paths, status codes, parameters, and responses are statically-typed based on the provided service schema.
-To intercept HTTP requests, an interceptor needs a running [HttpInterceptorWorker](#httpinterceptorworker).
+HTTP interceptors provide the main API to handle HTTP requests and return mock responses.
+The methods, paths, status codes, parameters, and responses are statically-typed based on the service schema.
+To intercept HTTP requests, an interceptor needs a running [`HttpInterceptorWorker`](#httpinterceptorworker).

 Each interceptor represents a service and can be used to mock its paths and methods.

 #### `createHttpInterceptor`

-Creates an HTTP interceptor.

-The interceptor schema defines the structure of the real service being mocked.
-This includes paths, methods, request and response bodies, and status codes.
-Based on the schema, the interceptor will provide type validation when applying mocks.
+Creates an HTTP interceptor, the main interface to intercept HTTP requests and return responses.
+Learn more about interceptor schemas at [`HttpInterceptor` schema](#httpinterceptor-schema).

 ```ts
 import { createHttpInterceptorWorker, createHttpInterceptor } from 'zimic/interceptor';